CRAWFORD COUNTY LIBRARY DISTRICT

 - There is a 2 hour per day time limit for all public access computers.

-- Children under the age of twelve (12) must be accompanied by an adult.
+- Minors under the age of eighteen (18) must be accompanied by an adult.

 - YOU MAY NOT USE YOUR OWN SOFTWARE OR DOWNLOAD ANY PROGRAMS TO ANY OF THE LIBRARY COMPUTERS.
 However, you may use your removable storage device to save your work.
 This privilege will be rescinded if a patron’s device damages the systems in any way.
 This helps prevent viruses that can damage the library’s computers.

 - Patron computers are located in public spaces.
 We ask patrons to be mindful and courteous of surrounding patrons.
-Headphones are available at the service desk and we require their use if patrons are accessing materials that utilize sound.
+We require headphone use if patrons are accessing materials that utilize sound.